apache/hudi/docs/_docs/0_3_migration_guide.cn.md

 **Option 3**
 Write your own custom logic of how to load an existing dataset into a Hudi managed one.
-Please read about the RDD API [here](/cn/docs/quick-start-guide.html).
+Please read about the RDD API [here]({{ site.baseurl }}/cn/docs/quick-start-guide.html).
 Using the HDFSParquetImporter Tool.
-Once hudi has been built via `mvn clean install -DskipTests`, the shell can be fired by via `cd hudi-cli && ./hudi-cli.sh`.
+Once hudi has been built via `mvn clean install -DskipTests -DskipITs`, the shell can be fired by via `cd hudi-cli && ./hudi-cli.sh`.

 ```java